pwnjack/sys-scripts/README.md

 # SysAdmin utility scripts

-A list of useful scripts for SysAdmin Ops.
+A collection of useful scripts for SysOps.